PaulStapel/PaulStapel.github.io/content/about-me/about-me.md

 ## Reach out
 If you want to reach out, you can currently contact me at <contact@paulstapel.com>.
-Can't promise I will respond for now, but that may change in the future.

 Me and my brother also have a wordpress site about Physics.
 If you want to check it out, [here's the link!](https://phyzards.com).
 You can also reach me there.